 - How many searches for your keywords happen per month.

-- What is your keywords’ difficulty, that is how likely it is that people will look for it.
-The bigger the difficulty, the less chances there are of users’ finding your app.
+- What your keywords’ difficulty is, that is how likely it is that people will look for it.
+The bigger the difficulty, the fewer chances there are of users’ finding your app.

-- Survey your potential users: The most direct approach of validating your idea is often the most efficient: ask your potential users what they think of it.
+- Survey your potential users: The most direct approach to validating your idea is often the most efficient: ask your potential users what they think of it.
 You can survey them using:

 - Reddit and subReddits such as /startups or /apps where you can ask members for their honest feedback on your idea.
 Reddit is a thriving online community with millions of members and is a great statistical sample for a survey.

 - Social media such as Facebook and Twitter pages.

 App Business Model: Market Fit And Generating Revenue